discordjs/guide/guide/popular-topics/permissions.md

 ### Checking member permissions

-To know if one of a member's roles has a permission enabled, you can use the `.hasPermission()` method of the <branch version="11.x" inline>[GuildMember](https://discord.js.org/#/docs/main/v11/class/GuildMember)</branch><branch version="12.x" inline>[GuildMember](https://discord.js.org/#/docs/main/stable/class/GuildMember)</branch> class and provide a permission flag, array, or number to check for.
+To know if one of a member's roles has a permission enabled, you can use the `.hasPermission()` method of the <docs-link path="class/GuildMember">GuildMember</docs-link> class and provide a permission flag, array, or number to check for.
 You can also specify if you want to allow the `ADMINISTRATOR` permission or the guild owner status to override this check with the following parameters.

 <branch version="11.x">